Search Engine Optimisation (SEO) is work done to improve the position of a website in search engines such as Google.

 In addition to the work that content authors do, there are a number of things that the technical team building your website should do to ensure your site ranks well.
 These include:

+Building your website so it is SEO friendly is any important factor in helping you rank well in searches.
 Talk to your web developers to see what they can do to help you.

 If you want your website to rank well for the long-term, avoid techniques that don’t benefit the user (black hat SEO).
 They may seem to work in the short-term, but you could be severely penalised in the long-term.